 We need to understand were the sweet spot is in organisations as we scrutinise gateways of opportunity and pathways to success and influence.
 And yet organisations are reflections of the environment and so we have to look outside organisations to understand what is happening inside them.

 Re-storying our relatedness may mean replacing a master narrative with multiple narratives, each of them true in a particular context and within a given set of circumstances, dependent on religion, geography, culture, migration history and economic prowess.
-In a planet which is so diverse perhaps the mantra that needs chanting is Je suis diversity.
+On a planet which is so diverse, perhaps the mantra that needs chanting is Je suis diversity.

 Diversity is always politically charged and is a complex weave of historical and socio-economic legacies.
 These weaves affect the practices of organisational and societal life.